Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

+The direct algebraic proof is fairly involving and given in \citet{chung.2023.NI}.
+Here we provide a more intuitive explanation.
+Note $D_{W0}$ and $D_{W1}$ are Euclidean distances in convex set $\mathcal{T}_0 \otimes \mathcal{T}_1$.
+Subsequently,

+is the Euclidean distance in the Cartesian product $\mathcal{T}_0 \otimes \mathcal{T}_1$.
+Thus, our topological clustering is equivalent to $k$-means clustering restricted to the convex set $\mathcal{T}_0 \otimes \mathcal{T}_1$.
+The convergence of topological clustering is then the direct consequence of the convergence of $k$-means clustering, which always converges in such a convex space.
+Numerically we minimize (\ref{eq:l_W}) by replacing the Wasserstein distance with the 2-norm between sorted vectors of birth and death values in $k$-means clustering.

-{\em Numerical implementation.} Just like $k$-means clustering algorithm that converges only to local minimum, there is no guarantee the Wasserstein graph clustering converges to the global minimum \cite{huang.2020.NM}.
-This is remedied by repeating the algorithm multiple times with different random seeds.
+Like $k$-means clustering algorithm that only converges to local minimum, there is no guarantee the topological clustering converges to the global minimum \citep{huang.2020.NM}.
+This is remedied by repeating the algorithm multiple times with different random seeds and taking the smallest possible minimum.
+The method is implemented as the Matlab function {\tt WS\_cluster.m} which inputs the collection of networks and outputs the cluster labels and clustering accuracy.
+Different choice of initial cluster centers may lead to different results.
+Thus, the algorithm may become stuck in a local minimum and may not converge to the global minimum.
+Thus, in actual numerical implementation, we used different initializations of centers.
+Then, we picked the best clustering result with the smallest within cluster distance $l_W$.